 Forced Marriage

-• Check the “Special Circumstances” section of our country information pages for further information and possible resources in the country you are visiting.
+• Check the “Special Circumstances” section of our Country Information pages.
+It has resources in the country you are visiting.

 For more information: https://www.uscis.gov/humanitarian/forced-marriage